pedroborges/kirby-fuzzy-search/readme.md

 ]);
 ```

-In this example, all fields will be considered in the search except for `author` and `date`.
+In this case, all fields will be considered in the search except for `author` and `date` fields.

 If you need to include a custom page method or page model method, you can combine it with the wildcard and ignore syntax.